|

 The Commissions comprise the working units of the Association.
 They carry out their functions during the year and are composed of representatives of member institutions on an overlapping term basis to provide continuity in their concerns and assigned work.
 Each Commission shall be composed of a Chairman, appointed for a three-year term, and three additional members, each representing one of the three types of member institutions: state supported, private, and two-year colleges, and serving for three years each, one to be appointed each year.
 Each Commission may recommend to the President the creation of committees for additional study or work on a particular problem, research, institutional study or experimentation.
 These committees shall be approved by the Executive Board and shall function under the general administrative control of the appropriate Commission.
 The regular Commissions of the Association are as follows:

-The Commission on Music in General Education shall be primarily responsible for the development of the function of music at the college level.
+The Commission on Music and General Education shall be primarily responsible for the development of the function of music at the college level.
 It shall promote a continuing evaluation of the enrichment of education through music.
 The Commission shall give special emphasis to interdisciplinary courses in the arts and humanities and to the community services in music which may be provided by all member institutions.
+Commission shall present formal report to the Membership at each annual meeting.

-The Past President's Council will be chaired by the immediate past president (2 year term) for the purpose of initiating formal communication with all former presidents and to mentor new music executives.
+The New Music Executive's Council will be chaired by the immediate past president (2 year term) for the purpose of initiating formal communication and mentoring all new music executives.

 ARTICLE IV - FINANCE